Nothing is as it seems

 Those who do not see unjust repression in the works of Eulàlia Grau or Esther Remacha; those who are not made uncomfortable by a police raid depicted in the late 19th century; those who don’t grow numb by the mounted guards of Samarra, just to name a few, will all have a viewpoint where art takes precedence over life.
 The photograph by Paula Artés of a Spanish Guardia Civil police station places us in the ambivalence of the image: it may be co-opted by ideologies on the farthest right of the spectrum.
 No, images don’t speak for themselves.

-Head of a mannequin with a Guardia Civil cap Reg.
-4604.
+Mannequin head with Civil Guard tricorn 4604.
 Museu Abelló.
 Mollet del Vallès

 Esther Remacha.
 Fighters of the land 3, 1976-1977.
 Fotografia en blanc i negre, 30 x 40 cm.
 Col·lecció MORERA.
 Museu d’Art Modern i Contemporani de Lleida, 5022.
 Dipòsit de la Generalitat de Catalunya.
 Col·lecció Nacional de Fotografia, 2022